maringuu/evaluatie/README.md

         AND f.section = '.text'
         AND f.path LIKE ('%' || b.package_name || '%')
         AND f.name NOT LIKE 'FUN_%'
-    ORDER BY b.package_name, b.build_parameters_id, f.file, f.name, f.lineno, RANDOM()
+    -- Select an isntanciation at random if there are multiple ORDER BY b.package_name, b.build_parameters_id, f.file, f.name, f.lineno, RANDOM()
 );
 -- Delete functions from binaries that only have one function in them.